 The primary sources of income for most seniors are retirement savings and Social Security, but financial longevity has everything to do with expenses.
-In other words, older folks whose income is being eaten up by debt may be more likely to outlive their money.
+Older folks whose income is being eaten up by debt may be more likely to outlive their money.

-Your income fluctuates a lot less during retirement, with Social Security making up the bulk of the incoming money — over 90% for elderly beneficiaries, according to the Social Security Administration.
-But the average monthly payment is only about $1,400.
-That’s the equivalent of a $16,800 annual salary.
+Social Security checks comprise 33% of income, on average, for elderly beneficiaries, according to the Social Security Administration.
+But the average monthly payment is only about $1,544 — that’s the equivalent of a $18,528 annual salary.

 Delaying when you collect Social Security can also help even the financial playing field.
 Holding out until you’re 67, which is considered full retirement age, means getting considerably more than if you’d begun taking the benefit at 62.

 Revamping your budget may reveal areas of your financial life that need a little fine-tuning.
 Are you living beyond your means?
 If, for example, you’re spending $100 a week at restaurants, getting in the habit of meal planning and grocery shopping can easily even things out.

 If you’re up against a high car payment, selling or going with an older model, or even foregoing a car altogether and relying on public transportation, may be a more cost-effective approach.
 The U.S. Department of Energy is one of the sponsors behind the Ride or Drive calculator, which helps people figure out if ride-sharing apps like Uber and Lyft are actually cheaper than owning a car.
 Eliminating your car payment, insurance bill, gas and maintenance fees in one fell swoop could very well transform your budget.